muldjord/boobox/README.md

 DISCLAIMER!
 The LM386 amplifier is the one thing I don't like about the project currently.
 It works just fine, but it uses PWM audio, which has quite a low quality due to it's sawtooth based origins.
 I am looking into changing this part to a MAX98357A class C amplifier using i2s.
 This is in the mail, so stay tuned for that change to happen "soon'ish".

+#### Electronic schematics
+These don't exist yet!
+I have never done schematics for electronics, so I need to figure out how to do this properly before I can make them.
+I plan to, and they will be added here when they are ready.

 ### Software
 * The official Pico SDK configured and working (https://github.com/raspberrypi/pico-sdk)
   * Quite easy to get working on a standard Ubuntu machine.
 Just follow their readme.